hallvard/fxml-template-processor/README.md

 Then use `FXML()`. in front of the template string to process the result with a fresh `FXMLLoader`.
 You can provide a pre-rigged `FXMLLoader` as argument, e.g. with the controller and/or location set, but note that it will the modified as a side-effect and hence, should not be reused.

+As a convenience, there is an `FXML()` method overload taking an object, which is set as the controller of a fresh `FXMLLoader` instance.